U-siro/LPOPBancho/README.md

 LPOPBancho Issue Tracker and source code.

 # Note
-I also making to nosue!, This project is paused.
-Click "Watch" to receive notice if i continue this project.
+This is abandoned because clone this without my permission.
+I'll continue this, but More Version will close source.

 # Download?
 <a href="https://raw.githubusercontent.com/Castar/LPOPBancho/master/LPOPBanchoLauncher.cmd" download>Download</a> and run it.
 You need to have an original and unpatched osu! client.